NREL/Value_of_Information_App/paper/paper.md

 # Summary

-The Geothermal VOI App reveals which data types best distinguish between a hidden conventional geothermal resource and no geothermal resource.
-Hidden geothermal resources are geothermal resources that do not show any evidence of existence on the surface, thus geophysical and geological observations are used to make estimates of subsurface conditions.
-None of the the data layers are direct evidence of heat, permeability and fluids, therefore they are imperect indicators [@faulds_discovering_2015].
+The Geothermal VOI App reveals which data types best distinguish between a geothermal resource (positive) and an absence of a geothermal resource (negative).
+This can represent various types of geothermal resources; the App was originally designed for and provides examples hidden geothermal resources.
+Hidden geothermal resources that do not show any evidence of existence on the surface, thus geophysical and geological observations are used to make estimates of subsurface conditions.
+The VOI App, however, also includes economics for both heating and cooling and power production projects from [@beckers_geophires_2019], and has been demonstrated for enhanced geothermal exploration projects [@trainor-guitton_2025].

 The value of information (VOI) metric attempts to quantify how useful specific information types are by quantifying their reliability and how it may help or hinder with decisions [@howard_information_1966].
 VOI is from the field of decision analysis and assess if the information will improve the average outcome of a decision made under uncertainty, like developing a hidden geothermal resource.
+As is true for many subsurface decisions (e.g. groundwater, oil and gas, mining), many of the the data layers are direct evidence of the decision parameters.
+For exploration geothermal, we are interested indentifying heat, permeability and fluids, therefore, often times, the data layers are imperfect indicators [@faulds_discovering_2015].

 # Statement of need

 Many geoscientists working in geothermal do not actively code and those outside of oil and gas are not familiar with decision analysis.
 This VOI Streamlit App allows geoscientists to visualize the distribution of their data and calculate the value of imperfect (field) data simply by upload two comma-seperated value (.csv) files.
 These two files represent calibrated data set: data assosciated with a positive and negative hidden geothermal sites, respectively.
 It is challenging to produce many labeled data sets for earth problems as described in [@trainor-guitton_value_2014] and [@trainor-guitton_value_2020]

 # Mathematics